keboola/dynamodb-extractor/README.md

 - Docker Engine: `~1.12`
 - Docker Compose: `~1.8`

-Application is prepared for run in container, you can start development same way:
+This application is designed to run in a Docker container.
+To start development, follow these steps:

 1. Clone this repository: `git clone git@github.com:keboola/dynamodb-extractor.git`
-2. Change directory: `cd dynamodb-extractor`
+2. Navigate to the project directory: `cd dynamodb-extractor`
 3. Build services: `docker compose build`
-4. Run tests `docker compose run --rm app composer ci`
+4. Run tests: `docker compose run --rm app composer ci`

-After seeing all tests green, continue:
+Once all tests pass successfully, continue with:

-1. Run service: `docker compose run --rm app bash`
+1. Run the service: `docker compose run --rm app bash`
 2. Create tables/indexes and load sample data: `php tests/fixtures/init.php`
-3. Write tests and code
+3. Write tests and develop the required code.
 4. Run tests: `composer tests`

-To simulate real run:
+To simulate a real run:

-1. Create data dir: `mkdir -p data`
+1. Create a data directory: `mkdir -p data`
-2. Follow configuration sample and create `config.json` file and place it to your data directory (`data/config.json`)
+2. Follow the configuration sample and create a `config.json` file in the data directory (`data/config.json`).
-3. Simulate real run (with entrypoint command): `php ./src/app.php run ./data`
+3. Simulate a real run using the entrypoint command: `php ./src/app.php run ./data`

 ## License

-MIT licensed, see [LICENSE](./LICENSE) file.
+This project is MIT licensed.
+See the [LICENSE](./LICENSE) file for details.